 Please note that local system and administrator rights are required to modify these settings.
 You should restart the UiPath Robot service (admin rights are required to do this), and close the Robot tray for changes to take effect.

 UiPath.Settings file is stored in the

-%ProgramData%\UiPath folder.
+%programdata%\UiPath\ when the Robot is deployed in service mode.
 It is created the first time the UiPath Robot service starts.
 It contains the following parameters:

 The API key of the NuGet feed.